konradmal/Currency-Converter/README.md

 ### Installation:

 - Install Python 3 if not already installed.
-- Install PyQt6 and requests using pip:
+- Install PyQt6 and requests using pip.
 - Clone the repository or download the project files.

 ### Running:

 - Open a terminal in the project folder.
 - Run the program with:

 ## Dependencies